All of the best things to do in Edmonton, Canada in our comprehensive guide. You’ll be amazed at what to do in Edmonton, no matter your travel style!

 READ MORE: Here’s our ultimate Canada travel guide to help you make the most of your trip!

-2) Enjoy a Segway Tour of the City
+2) Enjoy a Segway Tour of the Edmonton River Valley

-One of the more unique ways to go sightseeing in Edmonton is by segway.
+One of the more unique ways to go sightseeing in downtown Edmonton is by segway.

 Edmonton is home to the largest urban park in Canada!

-With over 150 kilometres of pathways and trails, touring the river valley by Segway is a fantastic way to see the city sights and over 20 city parks that line the North Saskatchewan River.
+With over 150 kilometres of pathways and trails, touring the Edmonton River Valley by Segway is a fantastic way to see the city sights and over 20 city parks that line the North Saskatchewan River.

-Learn about the rich history of Edmonton from a local tour guide as you meander on your segway through botanical gardens, cross over the river on wooden bridges, and stop to take in the amazing views of the river valley.
+Learn about the rich history of Edmonton from a local tour guide as you meander on your segway through botanical gardens, cross over the river on wooden bridges, and stop to take in the amazing views of the Edmonton River Valley.

 3) Take a Leisurely Stroll Through Mill Creek Ravine Park